synesissoftware/libpath.Rust/README.md

 ## Introduction

 **libpath** is a small Rust library that provides file-system path parsing and comparison, for platform-dependent - **Unix** and **Windows** - and platform-independent path manipulation.
-It is intended to serve as a solid basis for other file-system libraries as well as being useful for application-level programming.
+It is intended to be useful for application-level programming as well as a basis for other libraries.

 ## Table of Contents <!-- omit in toc -->